davidhyongae2/missiontomars/README.md

 [Figure 2](https://github.com/davidhyongae2/missiontomars/blob/main/index.html). <br>

 ## Summary
-Provide a high-level usage of beautiful soup and flask app to create a URL and webpage.<br>
+Provide a high-level usage of beautiful soup and Flask app to create a URL and webpage.<br>

 the usage of beautiful soup and pymongo and edited to create the webpage.